Birmingham, Ala. -- IndyCar's champion is back in form.

 Kimball had the second-best finish of his career, the only one better a second last year at Toronto.

-Will Power, the winner of the past two races, started second but went wide entering the first turn of the first lap as he sought to avoid the aggressiveness of Kimball, rookie Tristan Vautier and Marco Andretti.
+Will Power, the winner of the past two races at this track, started this one in second place but went wide entering the first turn of the first lap as he sought to avoid the aggressiveness of Kimball, rookie Tristan Vautier and Marco Andretti.
 But that run through the grass cost him six positions.

-Already behind, the team went to fuel-saving mode.
+Already behind in the sequence, the team went to fuel-saving mode, turning the race into one fewer pit stops.
 Power did an admirable job with the handicap and finished fifth.

-The early caution was caused by a traffic jam on the opening lap.
-Where it started was difficult to judge, but it collected James Hinchcliffe, the winner of the season-opening race in St. Petersburg, Fla., along with Oriol Servia and Graham Rahal.
+That early caution was caused by a traffic jam on the opening lap.
+Where it started was difficult to judge, but it collected in one form or another James Hinchcliffe, the winner of the season-opening race in St. Petersburg, Fla., along with Oriol Servia and Graham Rahal.
 Servia took a hit from behind from Rahal, requiring trips to pit road for repairs for both.